codespree/quantcrypt/additional_info_keysize.md

 | EcdsaBrainpoolP384r1SHA512 | 1.2.840.10045.4.3.4 | 10 | 9 + 10 = 19 |
 | EcdsaP256SHA512 | 1.2.840.10045.4.3.4 | 10 | 9 + 10 = 19 |
 | EcdsaP384SHA512 | 1.2.840.10045.4.3.4 | 10 | 9 + 10 = 19 |

+### DSA vs KEM Secret Key Overhead Comparison

+For the secret key of composite KEMs, they also store the public key of the tranditional algorithm, causing additional overheads.
+On the other hand, composite DSAs do not store traditional public keys so that their secret key overhead is solely due to the wrapping structures (Algorithm Identifier and SEQUENCE).